git-smh/jsPsych/packages/plugin-crab/docs/crab-docs.md

 In addition to the [default data collected by all plugins](https://www.jspsych.org/latest/overview/plugins#data-collected-by-all-plugins), this plugin collects the following data for each trial.

-Note that CRAB does not use jsPsych's saving mechanism but browsers' `localStorage`, which persists across sessions.
+Note that CRAB does not use jsPsych's saving mechanism but browsers' `localStorage`, which persists across sessions, and saves annotations to GitHub.

 | Name              | Type        | Value                       |
 |-------------------|-------------|-----------------------------|